fsjal-sys/ObsidianMD/4710/Lecture 1/Lecture 1 - Intro to Network Security.md

 - ### Security Services
 	- Authentication, Access Control
 	- Data Confidentiality, Integrity, Availability
-	- Nonrepudiation
+	- Non-repudiation
 - ### Security Mechanisms
 - ### Attack Surfaces and Attack Trees

 <hr>

 ## Network Layers and Related Attacks
 When a system is being attacked, the attacks correspond with the network layers involved with the system.
 When we talk about network layers, we are referring to the classifications laid out by the **OSI Model** and the **TCP/IP Model**.
 The OSI model is a conceptual guideline for interpreting computer networking.
-When we analyze something in a computer which involves networking, we can refer to the OSI model or the TCP/IP Model to help us better understand it in more depth by figuring out which layer is in correspondence.
+When we analyse something in a computer which involves networking, we can refer to the OSI model or the TCP/IP Model to help us better understand it in more depth by figuring out which layer is in correspondence.

 The layers of the OSI Model and the TCP/IP Model are shown in the diagram below:
 ![[1.png]]